Cat Grooming, is it really necessary?

 develop from just leaving it.

 Cat Grooming is very difficult compared to dog grooming.
-A cat isn't thrilled at all usually about water or being clipped down with a clipper.
-Cats are a lot different then working on a dog, when they are sick and tired of being groomed you give them a break and go back at it in a little while.
-You have to work fast and safe and to do so it really does take two people most times especially on a severely matted cat lion cut groom.
+A cat usually isn't thrilled at all about water or being shaved down with a clipper.
+Cats are a lot different then working on a dog.
+When they are sick and tired of being groomed you give them a break and go back at it in a little while.
+You have to work fast and safe and to do so it really does take two people most times especially on a severely matted cat requiring a lion cut groom.
 It usually does take most of the day to complete due to them hiding in the back of the cage from the dryer.
 Then after completely dried they need to be gone over to smooth out again with the clipper.
 Nail trimming is done and ear cleaning as well.
 Eye's are wiped clean and pads of their feet and trimmed up and a sanitary shave as well if desired.

-I also do just BATH & BRUSH outs on cats that aren't needing shaved and aren't matted.
+I also do just BATH & BRUSH outs on cats that aren't needing to be shaved and aren't matted.
 They come with nail trimming, ear cleaning, eyes wiped clean.